kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 Create Blueprint in the same namespace as the Kanister controller.

-> **Note**: Please use appropriate snapshotClass and storageClass in the ./mysql-csi-snapshot-bp.yaml file.
-You can correct the blueprint using kubectl patch or kubectl edit commands.
+> **Note**: We used a Kubernetes cluster on DigitalOcean.
+Hence, snapshotClass and storageClass in the ./mysql-csi-snapshot-bp.yaml file is set to ``do-block-storage``.
+Please correct these arguments as per your cluster setup.
+Either before creating the blueprint or after creating with the help of ``kubectl patch`` or ``kubectl edit`` commands.

 ```bash
 $ kubectl create -f ./mysql-csi-snapshot-bp.yaml -n kanister